NickP3lle/database-gianluca_rental/README.md

-# database_noleggio
+# Gianluca's Rental

-Database project: creation of a database for the management of a dealership and vehicle rental
+Gianluca's rental is a database service finalized to manage Gianluca's dealership and vehicle rental.

-Progetto di basi di dati: creazione di un database per la gestione di una concessionaria e noleggio di autoveicoli
+This project was developed by Nicolò Pellegrinelli and Alessandro Benin for the database course project at UniPD